About Joseph Bardani

 I have two to three basic styles.
 I tend to paint heavy impasto landscapes, still lifes, and I love abstracts.
 I do flat, and smooth brushwork as well.

-I reside in Carolina Shores, a small town in Calabash, North Carolina I have been coming to this incredible area for many years and consider it my home.
+I reside in Ash, a small in North Carolina I have been living in this incredible area for many years and consider it my home.

 I have two wonderful girls, Rachael and Callie.
 They are my strength and my love.